 Valuable trees and other plants adjacent to waterways may be protected from beavers by encircling them with hardware cloth, welded wire mesh or sheet metal.
 Welded wire mesh of 2” x 4” is an optimal for effectiveness, durability, aesthetics and cost of construction.

-Painting tree trunks with a sand and paint mixture may also prevent beaver gnawing, and may be more aesthetically pleasing than metal barriers.
-The sand/paint ratio should be approximately 8 ounces (2/3 cup) of fine sand to one quart of latex paint.
+Painting tree trunks with a sand and paint mixture may also prevent beaver gnawing and may be more aesthetically pleasing than metal barriers.
+The sand/paint ratio should be approximately 8 ounces (2/3 cup) of fine sand to one quart of exterior latex paint.
+A piece of bark can be taken to the paint store to match the color.

+Beavers need deep enough water to swim to their food sources while avoiding predators.
+This is why they build dams, dig canals and/or plug culverts to increase the depth and area of the inundation.
 Beavers are attracted to the sound of running water and will repair most dam breaches and plug most culverts and pipes that are installed in order to drain the ponds.
 A variety of devices and designs have been developed for controlling beaver impoundments and keeping blocked culverts open.
 The Flexible Leveler and Beaver Deceiver are two examples.
-Visit www.beaversolutions.com for more information.

 Modification of beaver dams, or any construction work within lakes or within the bed and bank of a stream, may require a Lake and Streambed Alteration Agreement from the California Department of Fish and Wildlife (CDFW).
 Contact your local CDFW office before attempting to install any beaver devices.